microsoft/vscode-docs/docs/cpp/config-mingw.md

 1. Install [Mingw-w64](http://mingw-w64.org/doku.php/download/mingw-builds) to a folder that has no spaces in its path (in other words, NOT the default location of C:/Program Files/).
 In this tutorial, we assume it is installed under `C:\Mingw-w64`.

 1. Add the path to your Mingw-w64 `bin` folder to the Windows PATH environment variable.
+   1. Go to your Windows OS Settings and search for **Edit environment variables for your account**.
-   1. In the Windows search box, type "cmd" and then choose **Command prompt** from the results list.
+   1. Choose the `Path` variable and then select **Edit**.
-   1. On the command line, use `setx` to add the Mingw-w64 path to the system path.
+   1. Select **New** and add the Mingw-w64 path to the system path.
 The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
-Here is an example: `setx path "%path%;c:\mingw-w64\x86_64-8.1.0-win32-seh-rt_v6-rev0\mingw64\bin"`.
+Here is an example: `c:\mingw-w64\x86_64-8.1.0-win32-seh-rt_v6-rev0\mingw64\bin`.
-   1. Close the console window because the new path is not available in it.
+   1. Select **OK** to save the `Path` update.
+You will need to reopen any console windows for the new PATH location to be available.

 ## Create a workspace